egmontmika/egmontmika.com/content/blog/are-you-ready.md

 Are you ready to make a disciple?

-And in case your answer is "no", what would you need in order to become ready?
+In case your answer is "no", what would you need in order to become ready?

 Jesus trained his disciples for three and a half years.
 Then he sent them out.
 Where they fully educated then? - No. Did they master the skills of an evangelist or preacher or teacher? - No.